Gaohaoyang/Upload-Image-Preview-Plugin/README.md

 </div>
 ```

-> Or you can use other way to import jQuery and jQuery plugins, such as webpack, browser
+> Or you can use other way to import jQuery and jQuery plugins, such as webpack, browserify

 JavaScript